jnewkirk/collection-setup/README.md

  # Use Instructions

- Step #1 - Create a base collection set.
-In this example, the name of the base collection set is called Chicago.
+ ### Step #1 - Create a base collection set.
+As you will see this step is optional if you already have a base collection set that you want the trip details to reside in.

  ![Image of Add Collection Set](https://github.com/jnewkirk/collection-setup/blob/master/images/collectionset.png)